ZeroProbability/public-bin/README.md

 This script helps me store, organize and retrieve one-line command line scripts that I use frequently.
 Bash history is really good for 75% of the time, but often times searching through the history to pick out the correct command is no so easy.

-This script looks for a file named `commands.txt` in your home folder (can be over-ridden using environment variable LOOKUP\_FILE\_NAME.
+This script looks for a file named `commands.txt` in your home folder (can be over-ridden using environment variable LOOKUP\_FILE\_NAME).

 The commands file is of following format.